cds-snc/track-web/README.md

 ## Developer Notes

 This repository is using [snyk](https://snyk.io/org/cds-snc) to scan our dependencies for vulnerabilities.
-Unfortunatly Synk lacks the ability to detect the dependencies listed in the `setup.py` files in the `track_digital` and `tracker` directories.
+Unfortunatly Synk lacks the ability to detect the dependencies listed in the `setup.py` file.
 To get around this we are have the dependencies synced between the `setup.py` and `requirements.txt` (which snyk can scan) files.
 If you are developing this and add an aditional dependency, make sure to add it to both locations